eliot-akira/microcity/notes.md

 # Notes

 ## Improve

-- Correctly redraw canvas on zoom out
+- Correctly redraw canvas on zoom in beyond 1
 - More efficient DOM queries - For example, reduce repeated calls of `$('.selected')`, `$(this.canvasID)`
 - x Screenshot too big by zoomRatio